Powerlearnproject/se-assignment-day-2-git-and-github-Mo-68/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
-Version control enables trackinb and managing changes made to a code. it maintains project integrity because all changes made can be identified and rectified when needed.
+Version control enables tracking and managing changes made to a code. it maintains project integrity because all changes made can be identified and rectified when needed.
 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
 On the upper right corner click in add repository.
 Type the name of the repository.